bclozel/spring-boot-web-reactive/README.md

 ## `WebClient` Dependencies

 Spring Framework 5 also provides a reactive `WebClient`.
-For now the only supported HTTP client is Reactor Nett.
+For now the only supported HTTP client is Reactor Netty.
 Other HTTP clients such as Jetty and RxNetty will be added in the next milestone.

 ## Resources